devjanaprime/cyclops/readme.md

 verbose
 -------
-if 'verbose' is set to true you'll see client side console logs for almost all actions.
+if ```verbose``` is set to true you'll see client side console logs for almost all actions.
 This is mostly for me while debugging.
-Likely, you'll want this set to 'false' before you put anything out there for public consumption.
+Likely, you'll want this set to ```false``` before you put anything out there for public consumption.

 ```javascript
 var verbose = true;